 ChE 80.
 Undergraduate Research.
-Units by arrangement.
-Research in chemical engineering offered as an elective in any term other than in the senior year.
+Units by arrangement, instructor's permission required.
+Research in chemical engineering offered as an elective in any term.
 Graded pass/fail.

-ChE 90 ab.
+Instructor: Staff.
+ChE 90 abc.
 Senior Thesis.
 9 units (0-4-5); first, second, third terms.
 A research project carried out under the direction of a chemical engineering faculty member.
 The project must contain a significant design component.
 Students must submit a proposal outlining the proposed project, and clearly identifying its design component to the faculty mentor for the thesis and the chemical engineering option representative, by the beginning of the first term of the thesis for review and approval.
-A grade will not be assigned prior to completion of the thesis, which normally takes two terms.
-A P grade will be given for the first term and then changed to the appropriate letter grade at the end of the course.
+In addition, students must submit a midterm progress report in each term, end-of-term progress reports at the end of the first two terms, and a thesis draft in the third term.
+A grade will not be assigned prior to completion of the thesis, which normally takes three terms.
+A P grade will be given for the first two terms and then changed to the appropriate letter grade at the end of the course.